“Kind, generous, straight. A great lead, she stopped us getting off the point while never getting in the way of our ideas and creativity”

 In 2005 I spent a year at The University of Manchester as a project officer on the Academic Career Toolkit.
 This evolved into an online resource called An Academic Career which later won a Times Higher Education Award

-Over the intervening years I’ve delivered nearly 300 workshops and training events throughout the UK, Europe and Japan.
+Over the intervening years I’ve delivered over 500 workshops and training events throughout the UK, Europe, Japan, Brazil and the African continent.
+Since 2021 I’ve run over 100 online training events.
 I’ve worked with people from every continent and from an incredibly diverse range of disciplines.
 I share best practice between organisations and constantly renew my own skill set.

 I’m privileged to work as part of a network of skilful and inspiring trainers and coaches.
 Together we can design and deliver a unique event in support of your organisation’s creative and professional aspirations.